soleo/docs/pages/docs/getting-started/five-minute-guide-to-now.md

 After you've completed the signup process (you can also use the form to log in), a window should open with your account's event feed inside.

-## Step 2: Deploying a Static Site
+## Step 2: Deploying a Static Site with Now

 Now that we're logged in, let's begin with deploying a simple static website.